 Before assuming fan unbalance, check for loose bearing seats or bearings journaling the shaft on which the fan is mounted.
-This condition will cause the shaft to rotate eccentrically, throwing the weight of the fan off-center, resulting in unbalance of the frequency of the fan RPM.

-After all checks have been made and the fan is still determined to be unbalanced, field balancing may be accomplished as described in section 3.3.6.
+This condition will cause the shaft to rotate eccentrically.
+After all checks have been made and the fan is still determined to be unbalanced, field balancing may be accomplished as described in Section 3.3.7.